GodisE/Project-1-game/README.md

     align-items: center
 }`
 3. in my js:
-`//declare a variable a that holds the number we want the timer to start at const startingTime = 10
+>declare a variable a that holds the number we want the timer to start at `const startingTime = 10

-//multiplying by 60 bc we want every second to be counted let time = startingTime * 60
+> multiplying by 60 bc we want every second to be counted let time = startingTime * 60

-//grabbing the timer element from the HTML const countdown = document.querySelector("#countdown")
+> grabbing the timer element from the HTML const countdown = document.querySelector("#countdown")